se-4351/se-4351.github.io/_posts/2017-08-31-preliminary-project-plan.markdown

       - Rogers, Chris
       - Spiva, James

-      …would be the team leader for the first phase of the project.
+      James Griffin shall be the team leader for the first phase of the project.

-   1. Organizational boundaries and interfaces
+      Joseph LaFreniere shall be the team leader for the second phase of the project.

    1. Project responsibilities

-      The project would be divided into equal parts among the team members.
+      The work required for the project shall be divided among the team members.
+      The distribution of that work is to be decided.
-      All the team members are expected to contribute quality work in a timely manner.
+      All the team members are expected to submit their work to the current phase leader in a timely manner.

    1. Managerial Process